Note

 Problems solved by feature store

-To better understand managed feature store, you should first understand the problems that feature store can solve.
+To better understand managed feature store, first understand the problems that a feature store solves:

-Feature store allows you to search and reuse features created by your team, to avoid redundant work and deliver consistent predictions.
+Search and reuse features - Search and reuse features that your team creates to avoid redundant work and deliver consistent predictions.

-You can create new features with the ability for transformations, to address feature engineering requirements in an agile, dynamic way.
+Create features with transformations - Create new features with transformation capabilities to address feature engineering requirements in an agile, dynamic way.

-The system operationalizes and manages the feature engineering pipelines required for transformation and materialization to free your team from the operational aspects.
+Operationalize feature engineering pipelines - The system operationalizes and manages the feature engineering pipelines required for transformation and materialization, freeing your team from operational aspects.

-You can use the same feature pipeline, originally used for training data generation, for new use for inference purposes to provide online/offline consistency, and to avoid training/serving skew.
+Maintain online/offline consistency - Use the same feature pipeline for both training data generation and inference to provide online/offline consistency and avoid training/serving skew.

 Share managed feature store

-Feature store is a new type of workspace that multiple project workspaces can use.
+Feature store is a workspace type that multiple project workspaces can use.
 You can consume features from Spark-based environments other than Azure Machine Learning, such as Azure Databricks.
 You can also perform local development and testing of features.

 Feature store overview

-For managed feature store, you provide a feature set specification.
-Then, the system handles serving, securing, and monitoring of your features.
+For a managed feature store, you provide a feature set specification, and the system handles serving, securing, and monitoring your features.
 A feature set specification contains feature definitions and optional transformation logic.
 You can also declaratively provide materialization settings to materialize to an offline store (ADLS Gen2).
 The system generates and manages the underlying feature materialization pipelines.
-You can use the feature catalog to search, share, and reuse features.
-With the serving API, users can look up features to generate data for training and inference.
-The serving API can pull the data directly from the source, or from an offline materialization store for training/batch inference.
+Use the feature catalog to search, share, and reuse features.
+With the serving API, you can look up features to generate data for training and inference.
+The serving API can pull data directly from the source or from an offline materialization store for training or batch inference.
 The system also provides capabilities for monitoring feature materialization jobs.

 Benefits of using Azure Machine Learning managed feature store